jianminchen/PersonalFinanceJulia/ReadMe.md

 I have been young, and now am old, yet I have not seen the righteous forsaken or his children begging for bread.<br>

 **My bible study in Boca Raton home in 2008** <br>
 My christian friends in Boca Raton shared the verse with me when I struggled to file the appeal for leave case in Federal court of Canada in 2009.
-I held a small bible study at my home in Boca Raton, Florida.
+I held a small bible study at my home in Boca Raton, Florida a few weekends in 2009.

 **Luke 18:1-8**
 The Parable of the Persistent Widow<br>